YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 **UTF-8 Mode**

 With YottaDB, you can write applications that implement international character sets using Unicode or ISO/IEC-10646 (the two standards track each other).
 Connect to the virtual machine with your terminal emulator configured to support the UTF-8 character set.
-In a fresh terminal session execute the following (the non-printable characters may look different on your session from the screen here, depending on how your terminal emulator renders them):
+Execute the following commands (the non-printable characters may look different on your session from the screen here, depending on how your terminal emulator renders them):

 .. parsed-literal::
+   yottadbuser@yottadbworkshop:~$ source /usr/local/lib/yottadb/r120/ydb_env_unset
    yottadbuser@yottadbworkshop:~$ export ydb_chset=UTF-8 LC_CTYPE=en_US.utf8
    yottadbuser@yottadbworkshop:~$ source /usr/local/lib/yottadb/r120/ydb_env_set
    yottadbuser@yottadbworkshop:~$ ydb